 When considering a whole house fan there are several options.
-The option that has been around the longest is the traditional style whole house fan.
-These fans are mounted directly on the ceiling level.
-You will also find an Advanced Whole House Fans, that use special ducting to suspend the fan motor from the ceiling grille.
+The option that has been around the longest is the traditional style of a whole house fan.
+The other is the advanced whole house fan that is much more up to date.

 Fan Blade Material

 Some companies out there claim they use blades made from “special materials” to make their whole house fans quiet.
 Sound travels in a straight line so with a QuietCool, you do not have the fan motor right above your head.
 There is a lot of air noise and motor noise that are present regardless of the material the blade is made from.
 QuietCool uses an aluminum, computer-balanced fan blade.

 QuietCool also includes a barometric pressurized damper system above the grille that seals at an R5 value that prevents minimal heat and air transfer back into the home.
 Traditional whole house fans do not have any R value so there will be a lot of heat transfer between the home and attic.